 On March 21, 1945, 192 Beacon was purchased from Ada Dorr by Jack A. Gordon.
 In April of 1945, he filed for (and subsequently received) permission to convert the house from a single-family dwelling into four apartments and a doctor’s office on the basement level with a new separate entrance.

-Plans for the remodeling, designed by architect Saul E. Moffie, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-56).
+Plans for the remodeling, designed by architect Saul E. Moffie, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-56).

 On September 13, 1956, 192 Beacon was acquired by Charles H. Bradford, Edward H. Bradford, and George R. Harding, trustees of the Bradford Realty Trust.
 In October of 1956, they filed for (and subsequently received) permission to add a story to the rear ell and to change the occupancy to six apartments.

-On June 21, 1963, 192 Beacon was purchased from the Bradford Realty Trust by attorney and real estate dealer Peter N. Kinder.
-He and his wife, Elizabeth, lived in one of the apartments.
+On June 21, 1963, 192 Beacon was purchased from the Bradford Realty Trust by attorney and real estate dealer Peter Newman Kinder.
+He lived in one of the apartments.
 In February of 1965 he married Elizabeth Maxeiner Denton; after their marriage, they lived at 192 Beacon.
 In June of 1964. he acquired 48 Hereford, which they operated as a lodging house.
 They continued to live at 192 Beacon until about 1972; they subsequently moved to Allston.